 He walked me home and we swapped numbers.

-One night, I went to meet Chris after his gym session (he’d recently signed up) and a familiar looking adult girl wearing pigtails said ‘Hi Chris’ cheerily when she passed him on the street.
-He smiled back and then looked back at me with a weird angled smile.
+One night, I went to meet Mark after his gym session (he’d recently signed up) and a familiar looking adult girl wearing pigtails said ‘Hi Mark’ cheerily when she passed him on the street.
+He smiled back and then looked back at me with a weird angled smile and his face had turned bright red.
 Apparently, pigtails worked in the sunbed salon that he’d started going to, although he didn’t know why I was asking or why I even needed to know.
 A similar thing happened the following day.
 And the day after that.

 The following Saturday, I phoned him.